maslyankov/haa-single-binary/README.md

 # Depricated

 ### I will no longer update this repo, as the firmware creator started pushing a pre-concatenated file (a single file binary), which was the purpose of this.
-I hope it was useful to someone.
+I hope it was useful to some.
 ### You can find the latest version of the firmware here: https://github.com/RavenSystem/haa/releases ( you need fullhaaboot.bin )